ish-xyz/ish-xyz/README.md

 I'm an engineer with a strong passion for good tech :)
 <br>
-System programming, cloud architectures design, automation tools programming, container orchestration, observability, and SRE practices have taken much of my attention in the recent years.
+Modern HPC infrastructure, System programming, cloud architectures design, container orchestration systems, observability, and SRE practices have taken much of my attention in the recent years.

 <br>
 <br>